story updated 4-2-19

-Both conferences have shown that member schools to continue to work as a group and support each other, no massive behind the scene talks about leaving or excluding a member.
+Both conferences have shown that member schools continue to work as a group and support each other, no massive behind the scene talks about leaving or excluding a member.

-Six of the eight charter members remain from 1972 (Coldwater, Marion Local, Minster, New Bremen, Parkway and St. Henry).
+Six of the eight MAC charter members remain from 1972 (Coldwater, Marion Local, Minster, New Bremen, Parkway and St. Henry).

 One school, that is located near many MAC members, Ft.
 Loramie started playing varsity football shortly after Anna, they have been an independent, a football-only member of the Metro Buckeye Conference, Northwest Central Ohio Conference and just completed their first season in the Cross County Conference.
 Stability is something the Redskins don’t have in a football conference.

 The Western Buckeye League, which started in the 1930’s has survived over the years and still has four of the original six charter members (Celina, St. Marys, Van Wert and Wapakoneta).
 The last membership change came in 1981 when Delphos St. John’s left for the MAC and Shawnee rejoined after leaving in 1967.

 Times have changed for all of the school systems, changing enrollments, higher gas prices, football playoffs and additional divisions added to many sports.